Higher Derivative Gravity and Conformal Gravity From Bimetric and Partially Massless Bimetric Theory: Introduction

 Our results are summarized below:

 {\bf Correspondence between bimetric theory and HD gravity:} Starting with the bimetric action $S[g,f]$ in terms of spin-2 fields $\gmn$ and $\fmn$, we determine $\fmn$ algebraically in terms of $\gmn$ and its curvatures $R_{\mu\nu}(g)$.
-In general, the solution $\fmn(g)$ is a perturbative expansion in powers of $R_{\mu\nu}(g)/m^2$, where, $m^2$ sets the scale of the Fierz-Pauli mass in the bimetric theory.
-While this expression is valid for $R(g)<m^2$, in special cases the series terminates and the solution is exact.
-Using this solution to eliminate $\fmn$ from the bimetric action, we obtain the action for higher derivative gravity as, \be S^\mathrm{HD}[g]=S[g,f(g)]\,. \ee At the $4$-derivative level, this gives $S^\mathrm{HD}_{(2)}$ in \eqref{SHD2}.
-We perform this calculation in $d$ dimensions and hence for $d=3$ we can obtain a higher derivative extension of the New Massive Gravity setup of \cite{Bergshoeff:2009hq} as dictated by the bimetric theory.\footnote{For another attempt to obtain New Massive Gravity from bimetric theory, involving certain scaling limits of the parameters, see \cite{Paulos:2012xe}.
+In general, the solution $\fmn(g)$ is a perturbative expansion in powers of $R_{\mu\nu}(g)/m^2$, where $m^2$ sets the scale of the Fierz--Pauli mass in the bimetric theory.
+While this expression is valid for $R(g)<m^2$, in special cases, the series terminates and the solution is exact.
+Using this solution to eliminate $\fmn$ from the bimetric action, we obtain the action for higher derivative gravity as, \be S^\mathrm{HD}[g]=S[g,f(g)]\,. \ee

+At the four-derivative level, this gives $S^\mathrm{HD}_{(2)}$ in Equation \eqref{SHD2}.
+We perform this calculation in $d$ dimensions, and hence, for $d=3$, we can obtain a higher derivative extension of the new massive gravity setup of \cite{Bergshoeff:2009hq} as dictated by the bimetric theory.\footnote{For another attempt to obtain new massive gravity from bimetric theory, involving certain scaling limits of the parameters, see \cite{Paulos:2012xe}.
 In that approach, one introduces spin-2 ghosts already in bimetric theory by taking the wrong sign for the $f$-metric kinetic term.
 In the present paper, we keep the bimetric theory healthy and try to pin point the origin of the ghost in the higher-derivative theory.}

 We also obtain a correspondence between the equations of motion in HD gravity and bimetric theory.
 These differ by an extra operator $(\delta f/\delta g)$.
-If $\chi(x)$ solves the differential equation $(\delta f/\delta g)\chi=0$, then the solutions of the HD gravity equations have the form $g^\mathrm{HD}=g^\mathrm{HD}(x,\chi(x))$.
-The classical solutions in bimetric theory are related to these by, \be g^\mathrm{BM}(x)=g^\mathrm{HD}(x, \chi=0)\,. \ee Thus, on setting $\chi=0$, say, through boundary conditions, the classical solutions in the two theories will coincide.
+At the linearized level, if $\chi(x)$ solves the differential equation $(\delta f/\delta g)\chi=0$, then the solutions of the HD gravity equations have the form $g^\mathrm{HD}=g^\mathrm{HD}(x,\chi(x))$. \mbox{The classical} solutions in bimetric theory are related to these by, \be g^\mathrm{BM}(x)=g^\mathrm{HD}(x, \chi=0)\,. \ee

+Thus, on setting $\chi=0$, say, through boundary conditions, the classical solutions in the two theories will coincide.